brucethemoose/Minecraft-Java-Arguments/README.md

 -XX:+UseG1GC -XX:MaxGCPauseMillis=130 -XX:+UnlockExperimentalVMOptions -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:G1NewSizePercent=28 -XX:G1HeapRegionSize=16M -XX:G1ReservePercent=20 -XX:G1MixedGCCountTarget=3 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:SurvivorRatio=32 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRefinementServiceIntervalMillis=150 -XX:G1ConcRSHotCardLimit=16
 ```

-> NOTE: Java 21 depreciated the `G1ConcRefinementServiceIntervalMillis` flag and the `-XX:G1ConcRSHotCardLimit=16` flag, remove them when using Java 21 as they aren't needed
+> NOTE: Java 21 removed support for the `G1ConcRefinementServiceIntervalMillis` flag and the `-XX:G1ConcRSHotCardLimit=16` flag, so you can remove them when using Java 21 as they aren't needed (No issue if they are left in).

 <br/>

 ### Garbage Collection Threading

-`-XX:ConcGCThreads=[Some Number]` controls the [*maximum* number](https://github.com/openjdk/jdk/blob/dd34a4c28da73c798e021c7473ac57ead56c9903/src/hotspot/share/gc/z/zHeuristics.cpp#L96-L104) of background threads the garbage collector is allowed to use, and defaults to `logical (hyperthreaded) cores / 4`.
+`-XX:ConcGCThreads=[Some Number]` controls the [*maximum* number](https://github.com/openjdk/jdk/blob/dd34a4c28da73c798e021c7473ac57ead56c9903/src/hotspot/share/gc/z/zHeuristics.cpp#L96-L104) of background threads the garbage collector is allowed to use, and defaults to `number of logical (hyperthreaded) cores / 4`.
 Recent versions of Java will [reduce the number of gc threads, if needed](https://wiki.openjdk.org/display/zgc/Main#Main-SettingConcurrentGCThreads).

 In some cases (especially with ZGC or Shenandoh) you want to increase this thread cap past the default.
-I recommend `[number of real cores - 2]` on most CPUs, but you may need to play with this parameter.
+I recommend `[number of REAL (non-hyperthreaded) cores - 2]` on most CPUs, but you may need to play with this parameter.
 If its too low, garbage collection can't keep up with Minecraft, and the game will stutter and/or start eating gobs of RAM and crash.
 If its too high, it might slow the game down, especially if you are running Java 8.

 No other "threading" flags like `ParallelGCThreads` or `JVMCIThreads` are necessary, as they are enabled by default with good automatic settings in Java 8+.